Mavis Cheek: Writings

-The Sex Life of My Aunt (2002), her tenth novel, draws liberally on her own background and childhood, including something of her family's uneasy relationships.
+The Sex Life of My Aunt (2002), her tenth novel, draws liberally on Cheek's own background and childhood, including something of her family's uneasy relationships.
 There are strong autobiographical elements also in her twelfth novel, Yesterday's Houses (2006), about the beginning of a woman's life married to a house converter.
 Amenable Women (2008), her 13th novel, tells how a woman, freed from an infuriating husband by a fatal balloon accident, decides to complete a local history he began and then becomes deeply involved, through a Holbein portrait, with Anne of Cleves, the fourth wife of Henry VIII.
 Alison Weir, the historical writer and novelist, has said of this, "If you want to know the truth about Anne of Cleves, read this book."
-Cheek's most recent, 15th novel is The Lovers of Pound Hill (2011).
+Cheek's fifteenth novel is titled, The Lovers of Pound Hill (2011).

-Novels by Mavis Cheek have been translated into German, Spanish, Polish, Croatian, Dutch, Italian, Greek, Hebrew and several other languages.
+Cheek's novels have been translated into German, Spanish, Polish, Croatian, Dutch, Italian, Greek, Hebrew and several other languages.

+In 2011 Cheek contributed a short story to The Best Little Book Club in Town, an anthology published by The Orion Publishing Group.

+Cheek wrote the introduction for the 2011 reissue by Virago Modern Classics of Barbara Pym's 1950 novel, Some Tame Gazelle.

+In 2016 Cheek's novel Dog Days was reissued by Ipso Books.
+When asked by an interviewer what sort of man her divorced heroine Patricia might be happiest with, Cheek said she would choose someone who resembled author Henning Mankell, businessman and television presenter Gerry Robinson, or actor Martin Shaw as a partner for her.

+In 2019, Amenable Women, Aunt Margaret's Lover, and Pause Between Acts were reissued by Psychology News Press Ltd, with new introductions by the author.

+Awards

+1988 – Pause Between Acts wins the She/John Menzies Prize for a first novel.

+2004 – Patrick Parker's Progress is shortlisted for the UK's Saga Prize, awarded to authors over age fifty.